Professor Rosemary Seva

 How to join and who to contact ?

 Presently, membership is free.
+We welcome new members.
 To join, email the Chair/Co-Chair of the committee.